teejaydub/grids/README.md

 ## Command line interface

-When run at the command line, the program takes a puzzle, solves it, and ouptuts the solution(s) to stdout.
+When run with the "solve" command, the program takes a puzzle, solves it, and ouptuts the solution(s) to stdout.

 Input is via one or more **constraint files**, each of which adds constraints